 Being a content marketer is a dynamic job.
 As the brand is quite important for your clients, you need to customize your strategies depending on the customer and brand you are working with.

-You can’t just force the content of Victoria’s Secret to your local church with minimal adjustments.
-But most of the companies don’t even know what value their brand holds.
+Optimize the content with SEO strategies for it to rank on top so that it receives visibility.
+But most companies don’t even know what value their brand holds.
 You, as a content marketer, need to resonate with their product.

 Start by researching their previous ads and content.
 And go deeper by asking them questions about what they want.